Vctrox/SesCodeAnalysis/report.md

 ## Conclusion

 Overall, the code has a good quality.
 The main issue is the readability of the code.
-It can be very hard to understand it and therefore to maintain it.
-It could have an impact on the development of the code but also in the correction of errors and security breachs.
+However, considering that this is an embedded software, the size of code matters.
+Making the code as small as possible is a good idea.
+But, the code can be very hard to understand for other people.
+Maintaining it becomes difficult and it could have an impact on the development of the code.
+But it could also have an impact in the correction of errors and security breaches.

+Sonarqube is a great tool which, despite the fact that it was complicated to use, allow developers to increase the quality of their code at different level (security, readibility, ...).
+It is very important to have tools like this one considering that the cost of resolving a bug increase during any project development.
+It could rise up, to a multiplication by 100 of the cost during the production phase.

+The 13 of December ChatGPT was released by OpenAI.
+It is an artificial intelligence which aims to mimic a human to human conversation.
+ChatGPT has prover itself to be very useful for developers.
+In fact, we can ask it to create an entire web application.
+Moreover, this AI can also find bugs and security breach in code.
+This kind of advancement could make obsolete tools like sonarqube.
+Even in the reliability aspect of the code considering that we can ask to ChatGPT to explain to us entire page of code.
+But the reliability of ChatGPT isn't perfect and website like stackoverflaw banned ChatGPT answer.